 Lunch: Tomato Minestrone Soup.
-Ok I’m going to start off by saying I don’t like tomato’s but I did use to eat tomato soup as a child so I decided to stick to the plan as much as possible and cooked up the soup.
-It cooks more then you need for the one meal so I froze the extra.
-At a glace my thoughts about this meal is it again does not have much protein however is full of leafy veggies which are very good for you.
+Ok, I’m going to start off by saying I don’t like tomatoes but I did use to eat tomato soup as a child so I decided to stick to the plan as much as possible and cooked up the soup.
+It cooks more than you need for the one meal so I froze the extra.
+At a glance, my thoughts about this meal are it again does not have much protein however is full of leafy veggies which are very good for you.

 Snack: Choco Chestnut Pudding.
 Doesn’t sound too bad.
-I find myself always craving something sweet in the afternoon so we will see how this one taste and works for me.
+I find myself always craving something sweet in the afternoon so we will see how this one tastes and works for me.

 As you can see with my busy schedule I have to prepare my food the night before.
 I will tell you that I spent a good two hours preparing meals for both Monday and Tuesday.
 My son has soccer practice both nights and I knew in order to make this work I needed both nights taken care of.
-The time it took me to prepare was a little bit more then I would like to see in a meal plan but then again I was making 6 different meals.
-Also the meals are not repeated during the week which in my opinion is less cost and time effective then if you were to eat the same thing for dinner say Monday and Thursday.
+The time it took me to prepare was a little bit more than I would like to see in a meal plan but then again I was making 6 different meals.
+Also, the meals are not repeated during the week which in my opinion is less cost and time-effective than if you were to eat the same thing for dinner say Monday and Thursday.